 News & Updates

-To attend the Haploid Markers 2016 workshop (May 20-21, 2016 in Berlin) and to present a talk and/or poster, please register on-line at HM2018(posted about 4 years ago)
+To attend the Haploid Markers 2018 workshop at 17-19th May 2018 in Bydgoszcz and to present a talk and/or poster, please register on-line at HM2018(posted about 4 years ago)

 Yet another huge update of the YHRD.
 More than 9000 Yfiler, 5000 PPY23 and almost 4000 YfilerPlus haplotypes have been added (see release history).

 As a major change, we’ve updated the Discrete Laplace haplotype frequency estimation method as follows: